Product Cost Definition

-As per GAAP and IFRS, the product costs are required to get capitalized as inventory in the balance sheet and should not be expensed in the statements of profit and loss.
-Because the expenditures to product costs generate benefits and value for future periods also.
+As per GAAP and IFRS, the product costs are required to get capitalized as inventory in the balance sheet and should not be expensed in the statements of profit and loss because the expenditures to such costs generate benefits and value for future periods also.

 #1 – Direct Material

 The raw materials that get transformed into a finished good by applying direct labor and factory overheads are referred to as direct material in cost accounting.
 Direct materials are those raw materials that can be easily identified and measured.

 For example, an automobile manufacturing company typically requires plastic and metal to create a car.
 The amount of these resources can be easily counted or kept a record of.
 However, manufacturing a car also requires lubricants like oils and grease.
 Still, it is very difficult or insignificant to trace the low value of grease used in a particular vehicle hence referred to as indirect costs.